State’s power grid ‘urgently needs strengthening’

 Target

-Renewable electricity is lost when wind farms are instructed to reduce power they generate because the transmission system is unable to cope with large volumes of clean power available.
+Renewable electricity is lost when wind farms are instructed to reduce the power they generate, because the transmission system is unable to cope with the large volumes of clean power available.
 This is known as “dispatch down” and for the first half of 2020 almost an eighth of available wind energy was lost.

 This increased fossil fuel dependency, generating an additional 47,000 tonnes of CO2 every month.